-The list of animals that are not protected by federal law is significantly longer than the list of animals that are protected by the AWA.
-Species that are regulated by the Act are limited to those used in research, shown to the public, bred for sale as pets, or transported.
+The list of animals who are not protected by federal law is significantly longer than the list of animals who are protected.
+Species that are regulated by the Act are limited to those used in research, shown to the public, bred for sale as pets or transported.
 Even within the realm of animal-based biomedical research, for example, there are no protections for the care of animals in their post-laboratory lives.
-Websites such as the Animal Welfare Institute and the Animal Legal and Historical Center at Michigan State University are resources from non-governmental organizations that can provide a more detailed legislative history of the AWA, and context for efforts to expand the number of animals protected by law.

 Many animal advocacy groups have criticized the law and its enforcement.
 The ASPCA has accused the USDA of failing to properly regulate puppy mills.
 The organization also views the AWA as too weak — and its enforcement too lax.
 World Animal Protection has given the United States an overall “D” grade in its Animal Protection Index, pointing to its narrow scope and sometimes ineffective enforcement.

 The Bottom Line